resilient-roleplay/website/rules/home.md

 ## Government and Allowlisted Roles

 - Use your position responsibly and fairly.
-- Power without RP justification is Fail RP.
 - Police, EMS, and government employees must remain professional and consistent.
-- Sharing information between government and criminal roles is not allowed.
+- Sharing information between your government and criminal character(s) is not allowed.
 - Selling or gifting government gear, weapons, or vehicles is prohibited.
 - Misuse of rank or permissions may result in removal or ban.

+## Corruption Roleplay
+- Corruption RP must be realistic and believable, a ticket should be opened to discuss larger scale corruption storylines.
+- You must accept the consequences if caught.
+- Excessive or unapproved corruption will be stopped by staff.
+- Open a ticket if you are unsure.

 ## Conflict and Crime Rules

 ### Crime Conduct